Lulu Hurst: Death

 As Lula Hurst Atkinson, she died in 1950.
-On her gravestone was her name Lula.
-Her husband Paul died in 1931.
+On her gravestone was her name, Lula.
+Her husband, Paul, died in 1931.
 Hurst, Paul, and their children are buried in Madison Cemetery in Georgia.

 Controversy

-Nelson W. Perry proclaimed in 1891 in the Telegraphic Journal and Electrical Review that Hurst waited for the stronger person to exert themselves and unexpectantly changed direction to cause the opposing person to become off balance.
+Nelson W. Perry proclaimed in 1891 in the Telegraphic Journal and Electrical Review that Hurst waited for the stronger person to exert themselves and unexpectedly changed direction to cause the opposing person to become off balance.

-The magician Harry Houdini thought Hurst hid her ability to perform the lever and fulcrum method expertly enough she could fool audiences into believing she had a supernatural power.
+The magician Harry Houdini thought Hurst hid her ability to perform the lever and fulcrum method expertly enough that she could fool audiences into believing she had a supernatural power.

 Popular Mechanics claimed she exercised the "pivot-and-fulcrum theorem of physics."

 Joe Nickell investigated Hurst and found her use of force deflection was a common use of "physical principles and tricks."
 Nickell believed she embraced herself as a powerful medium.